mischah/michael-kuehnel.de/_posts/2017-11-12-jsconf-budapest-2017.md

 ### Parties :tada:

 A very special highlight was the party after the first day of the conference.
-Mainly because [{ Live : JS }](http://livejs.network/) had a truly amazing live gig.
+Mainly because [{Live : JS}](http://livejs.network/) had a truly amazing live gig.
 They performed music running on two Gameboy Advance and did bedazzling live visuals exclusively based on web technologies.
 Mad props to Ruth, Tim, Sam und Martin.
 These folks truly rocked the party.

 ## Bottom line